tomkirsch/ci4-bootstrap/README.md

 If not using the dynamic image library, then you're done.
 For dynamic images, continue to install -

-Create the config file: `Config\Bootstrap.php` and set your preferences:
+Create the config file: `Config\Bootstrap.php` and set your preferences.
+You must extend `Tomkirsch/Bootstrap/BootstrapConfig`
 ```
+use Tomkirsch/Bootstrap/BootstrapConfig;

-class BootstrapConfig extends BaseConfig{
+class Bootstrap extends BootstrapConfig{
 	// return the file to be used
 	public function dynamicImageFileName(string $src, string $ext, int $width){
 		$file = $src.'.'.$ext;